Silvers Neomax Coilovers Review

 Packaging Details and Initial Impression

 First things first, we’re going to crack the box open and see what we got going on.
 Silvers adopt lovely packaging, ensuring your coilovers are not destroyed on the way over.
-The front unit has really nice powder-coated springs.
+The front unit has nice powder-coated springs.
 One thing that I like the most about silvers is they think about everything.

 Another thing that they thought of when making the product is to include a nut.
 So on the factory suspension, they usually have just a welded nut on the side of the shock.

-In that case, you have to provide yourself with your own nut.
-So, Silvers actually took care of that for you, so you don’t have to make a trip to the parts store and pick one up.
+In that case, you have to provide yourself with your nut.
+So, Silvers took care of that for you, so you don’t have to make a trip to the parts store and pick one up.
 So that’s always nice.
 They also send you some stickers.

 Design and Construction